TopiKo/ties442/Homework/week2/tasks2.en.md

             - If ball comes close - try to get closer to it...

 * What is the environment like?
 What kinds of elements describe its state?
+    - Enviroment consist: field, teammates, opponents, ball and two goals.
+    - State is described by the locations, velocities and accelerations of all the players + ball.

 * What actuators the agent would need?
 Which actions it would need to perform?
+    - Legs.
+    - Abilities: running, running with ball, ability to pass opponents (tricks/bluffs), passing ball to teammate, kicking ball to goal, taking ball from opponent.

 * What sensors the agent would need?
 What kinds of things it should be able to perceive?
+    - Vision.
+    - The approximate positions and state of motion of teammates and opponents.
+Accurate position and velocity of ball.

 This is the so-called PEAS scheme for analyzing agents (performance, environment, actuators, sensors).
 It is a tool for defining the basic building